brisbanesocialchess/.github/profile/README.md

 ---

+## 📋 Tasks to do after joining the Brisbane Social Chess GitHub Organization

+Please `Star` some of our repositories ⭐ 💫 🌠 🌟

 You can set your membership in the Brisbane Social Chess GitHub Organization to `Public` on the [People](https://github.com/orgs/brisbanesocialchess/people) page when logged in.